mohamedhoussam345/DFT-CuO2-Distorted/README.md

 - Extract wavefunction (`psi`) and `dvscf` quantities
 - Analyze the electronic and vibrational properties of the distorted lattice
 - calculate the electron phonon coupling matrix element for distorted and undistorted lattices
-- comparing the results and see if it verifies theoretical predictions
+- Compare the results to investigate whether the lattice distortion enhances the electron–phonon interaction.
 ## Software

 - Quantum ESPRESSO